 By the decision of EHU’s General Assembly of Part-Owners (GAPO), Professor Aliaksandr Kalbaska has been appointed Acting Rector from January 2, 2018.

-The Senate is responsible for assessing research results and the level of the University’s scientific and artistic activities, internal quality assurance, determining procedures for admission to study programs, qualification requirements for teaching and academic staff positions, establishing rules for the awarding of the title of Professor Emeritus, suggesting candidates for honorary titles of the University, and preparing the Code of Academic Ethics and Teaching and Learning Regulations for approval by the University Council.
+The Senate is responsible for assessing research results and the level of the University’s scientific and artistic activities, internal quality assurance, determining procedures for admission to study programs, qualification requirements for teaching and academic staff positions, establishing rules for the awarding of the title of Professor Emeritus, suggesting candidates for honorary titles of the University, and preparing the Code of Academic Ethics and Teaching and Learning Regulations for approval by the University Rector.

 Students also elect the Students’ Union – an autonomous body of the student government, which represents the interests of EHU students both within the University and beyond.